 You may or may not already know that the flush system of the Kohler toilets is entirely different from other common toilets we have in the market.
 This greatly different flush system requires more care and has to be fixed very efficiently in case it starts having some issues.

 One most common issue that occurs is that the Kohler canister toilet keeps running.
 This problem points directly to the loosened flush valve seal.
-Hence, the solution is: replacing the flush valve seal, here is what you need to do:
+Hence, the solution is: replace the flush valve seal, here is what you need to do:

 Make sure that the toilet’s water supply is turned off.
 As you turn the white refill tube counterclockwise (a 1/4 turn), it connects to the center of the guide, which is located in the center of the canister.
 Remove the canister from the tank.